CXPA Audit of Application Material

 - Unprofessional conduct

 An certificant whose certificate is revoked may not apply for certification for 365 days from the effective date of the final order of revocation.
 An application received following the 365 days’ revocation period will be treated as an initial application.
 For more information on the suspension and revocation policy can be found in the Candidate Handbook.

 Disputes & Complaints

-Group data without individual identifying information may be used for research and study purposes, and may be released to groups with a specific interest in certification of customer experience professionals.
+Group data without individual identifying information may be used for research and study purposes and may be released to groups with a specific interest in certification of customer experience professionals.

 CXPA Statement of Nondiscrimination